Simon Shaw interview – Jamie George has the right temperament to lead Lions

 I’ve spoken to a number of the players and not one of them has a bad word to say about Eddie and that’s fairly unusual.
 Most squads over the years have players with gripes and issues.

 Eddie has the players onside.
-I spoke to Ben Youngs after the final and he's one of those players that never felt at his best until Eddie came in.
-He never felt potential was being fulfilled before Eddie's arrival.
-They'll continue to improve and they'll never take a step backwards.
+I spoke to Ben Youngs after the and he’s one of those players that never felt at his best until Eddie came in.
+He never felt potential was being fulfilled before Eddie’s arrival.
+They’ll continue to improve and they’ll never take a step backwards.
 I think England will be serious contenders for the next World Cup.

 In your career how important was playing for the Lions compared to the World Cup?